Skip to content

 5. Schedule routine server patching

-As a general rule, you should carefully monitor security patch releases and apply those updates as soon as possible.
-Many businesses install updates to the server operating system, client applications, and security software once per month (usually a week or two after Patch Tuesday, when routine Window updates are released), with mission-critical servers getting more frequent updates and noncritical servers getting less regular attention.
+Many businesses install updates to the server's Windows operating system, client applications, and security software once per month (usually a week or two after Patch Tuesday, when routine Window updates are released).
+Mission-critical servers typically get more frequent updates, and noncritical servers get less regular attention.
 However, the ideal schedule depends on your business needs and environment.

-6. Use sandbox testing
+6. Use sandbox patch testing

 7. Back up your server